-As most of applications' data will be stored into disks of storage servers in datacenters, it is also critical to guarantee the privacy and security of data in disks [36][42][51] not only because untrusted processes and administrators that get the authority of OS can directly access data in disks through I/O operations, but administrators could fetch disks manually.
-As a result, data in disks must also be stored in an encrypted view so that even some processes or administrators get control on the disks of storage servers, they have no way to abuse or compromise the data stored in them.
-VMM also has the responsibility for data encryption/decryption when processes interact with disks through the OS.
-When a process wants to write its data into disks, it will use a system call sys_write [48] and passes the data to the operating system, which will execute the operations to really write data to disks.
-VMM will detect this system call from the process and obtain the data before passing to the operating system.
-Then VMM integrity verification.
-After this procedure, VMM will transfer the encrypted data to the operating system that will normally write these data into disks.
-Similarly, when one process requests to get its data from disks, it will issue a system call sys_read to the operating system to fetch these data.
-VMM will also detect this system call and wait for the operating system to complete the read operations of the encrypted data.
-Then VMM authenticates the integrity of the encrypted data, decrypts them and return plain data to the process.
-All the underlying details of encryption/decryption are still hidded for the processes and to the operating system, although it manages the data during the operations of read and write, it only views data after encryption and can't threaten the privacy and security of the original data objects.
+As most of applications' data will be stored into disks of storage servers in datacen-866 ters, it is also critical to guarantee the privacy and security of data in disks [36, 42, 51]867 not only because untrusted processes and administrators that get the authority of OS 868 can directly access data in disks through I/O operations, but administrators could 869 fetch disks manually.
+As a result, data in disks must also be stored in an encrypted 870 871 view so that even some processes or administrators get control on the disks of storage servers, they have no way to abuse or compromise the data stored in them.
+VMM also 872 has the responsibility for data encryption/decryption when processes interact with 873 disks through the OS.
+When a process wants to write its data into disks, it will use 874 a system call sys write [48] and passes the data to the operating system, which will 875 execute the operations to really write data to disks.
+VMM will detect this system call 876 from the process and obtain the data before passing to the operating system.
+Then 877 VMM encrypts these data and calculate the checksum of the encrypted data for future 878 integrity verification.
+After this procedure, VMM will transfer the encrypted data to 879 the operating system that will normally write these data into disks.
+Similarly, when 880 881 one process requests to get its data from disks, it will issue a system call sys\read to the operating system to fetch these data.
+VMM will also detect this system call 882 and wait for the operating system to complete the read operations of the encrypted 883 data.
+Then VMM authenticates the integrity of the encrypted data, decrypts them and 884 return plain data to the process.
+All the underlying details of encryption/decryption 885 are still hidden from the processes and to the operating system, although it manages 886 the data during the operations of read and write, it only views data after encryption 887 and can't threaten the privacy and security of the original data objects.
+888